mschwehl/matrosdms/README.md

 # Why not rebuild this network in your DMS ?

-Every business-paper has two partners, the issuer and the reciever, an an entity that is subject of the paper.
+Every business-paper has two partners, the issuer and the reciever, and an entity that is subject of the paper.
 The paper itself have a type like invoice, contract and so on

 example: Your Car

-Reciever:    Mister Smith
+* Reciever:    Mister Smith
-Issuer:      CarSeller PETE
+* Issuer:      CarSeller PETE
-Object:      BMW XDrive
+* Object:      BMW XDrive

  Type of Paper:   contract

 So you take the tags (you, Mr. Smith) and CarSeller PETE, the BMW and save this constellation to a new context (a virual folder).
 In this context you can save your documents.